open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 Whether or not you choose to implement these solutions in your organization, it’s nice to know that there are additional options out there to lead you to observability greatness with OTel and Prometheus.

+_A version of this article was [originally posted](https://newrelic.com/blog/how-to-relic/prometheus-and-opentelemetry-better-together) on the New Relic blog._